Diligent Theresa May failed to solve the UK’s Brexit puzzle

 LONDON (AP) — If all had gone to plan, Britain would be starting its first summer out of the European Union and Prime Minister Theresa May would be looking forward to a well-earned vacation.

-Instead, May steps down Friday as leader of a Conservative Party in turmoil and a country in limbo — half in, half out of the EU.
+Instead, May stepped down Friday as leader of a Conservative Party in turmoil and a country in limbo — half in, half out of the EU.
 She will remain as caretaker prime minister for a few weeks during a party leadership contest to choose her successor.

 May will be remembered as the latest in a long line of Conservative leaders destroyed by the party’s divisions over Europe, and as a prime minister who failed in her primary mission: to lead Britain out of the EU.
 But history may also see her as a leader who faced a devilishly difficult situation with stubborn determination.